-Thus, OpenEd Jam was born and realized in July 2014 with over 60 participants traveling from across the U.S. and internationally.
+Thus, OpenEd Jam was born and realized in July 2014 with participants traveling from across the U.S. and internationally.
 The event was hosted by Rackspace and the San Antonio Downtown Library, making for a cohesive engagement with the local community.

 In order to capture the spirit of the event appropriately, the event name has changed this year to Libre Learn Lab.

 Here are some links to articles and media about our previous event: